kaizencycle/Mobius-Systems/labs/README.md

 # Labs Directory

-This directory contains the Lab proof systems that form the core components of Kaizen OS.
+This directory contains the Lab proof systems that form the core components of Mobius Systems.

 ## Lab Repositories